lee-lindley/github_blog/_posts/2022-03-06-Staging_Tables_vs_With.md

 ---
 layout: post
 title: Staging Tables vs Single SQL
+exerpt: "One gigantic INSERT query or multiple small ones?
+Why choose when you can break the big one up into Common Table Expressions via the SQL <i>WITH</i> clause?
+Of course there are exceptions.
+Let's explore some."
 date: 2022-03-06 20:30:00 +0500
 categories: [oracle, sql]
 tags: [oracle, sql, tuning]